myrddian/blog386/README.md

 in blog_data.sql.
 Otherwise the program will just crash and burn.

-Once that is done the login is admin with the password test, you might want to change it quickly, before you are raped on the internet
+Once that is done the login is admin with the password test, you might want to change it quickly, before you are exploited on the internet

 Shout outs!